-Sea turtles live in waters all around the world, except for the planet’s extreme north and south regions, and live as long as 80 years.
-There are seven species of sea turtles, and six of them—green, hawksbill, Kemp’s ridley, leatherback, loggerhead, and olive ridley—are on the U.S. Endangered Species list.
+Sea turtles live in waters all around the world (except for the planet’s extreme north and south regions) and live as long as 80 years.
+There are seven species of sea turtles, and six of them—green, hawksbill, Kemp’s ridley, leatherback, loggerhead, and olive ridley—are isted as threatened or endangered.
 The flatback, found only in the area around Australia, is considered vulnerable by that country.
 Here are 20 other things you might not know about sea turtles.

 Adult greens are the only herbivorous sea turtles, eating seagrass and algae.

-3. Leatherbacks are adapted for eating soft stuff
+3. Leatherbacks turtles are adapted for eating soft stuff.

 Leatherbacks eat jellyfish and other soft-bodied animals and have stiff spines in their throats to help them swallow this slippery prey.

-Olive ridley sea turtles practice nesting in large groups, known as arribadas.
+Olive ridley turtles practice nesting in large groups, known as "arribadas."
 While solitary nesting has been documented in as many as 40 countries, this spectacular event is seen in only five: Mexico, Nicaragua, Costa Rica, Panama, and India.
 Arribadas can include as many as 200,000 individuals.

 Warmer temperatures mean more females, cooler ones more males.
-(Too-high temps kill the eggs.)
 In a study published in Nature, scientists estimated that "that light-coloured beaches currently produce 70.10 percent females whereas dark-coloured beaches produce 93.46 percent females."

-6. A home movie solved a nesting mystery
+6. A home movie solved a sea turtle nesting mystery.

-7. Kemp's Ridley's are now making their home in Texas
+7. Kemp's ridley turtles are now making their home in Texas.

-In order to increase their population, a secondary nesting location was created for Kemp's ridley sea turtles on Texas's Padre Island National Seashore.
+To increase their population, a secondary nesting location was created for Kemp's ridley sea turtles on Texas's Padre Island National Seashore.
 Over 20,000 eggs were transferred from Mexico and released in Texas.
-In 1996 there were 369 hatchlings released; by 2013 that number grew to 11,369.
+In 1996, there were 369 hatchlings released; by 2013 that number grew to 11,369.

-According to presentation at the Second International Kemp’s Ridley Sea Turtle Symposium in Texas in November, recent studies indicate that the number of Kemp's ridley sea turtles at the site of the Deepwater Horizon oil spill were considerably higher than previously thought, and some scientists are concerned the Texas nesting population will suffer because of it.
+Recent studies indicate that the number of Kemp's ridley turtles at the site of the Deepwater Horizon oil spill were considerably higher than previously thought, and some scientists became concerned the Texas nesting population will suffer because of it.

-Sea turtle mortality in shrimp trawls was once a major problem in the Gulf of Mexico, but the introduction of Turtle Excluder Devices (TEDs) on trawl nets starting 20 years ago has drastically reduced the number of sea turtles killed.
+Sea turtle mortality in shrimp trawls was once a major problem in the Gulf of Mexico, but the introduction of improved Turtle Excluder Devices (TEDs) on trawl nets in the 1980s ago has drastically reduced the number of sea turtles killed.

 Sea turtles have been documented migrating vast distances.
 One was tracked traveling more than 9000 miles from Baja California to Japan.

-13. To track hatchlings, scientists use manicure supplies
+14. To track sea turtle hatchlings, scientists use manicure supplies.

 Scientists don’t know much about the early stages of sea turtle life.
 Given a hatchling’s small size and rapid growth, the usual ways of attaching tracking tags don’t work.
 But researchers found that a neoprene-silicone attachment on an acrylic base-coat—just like that used for fake fingernails—kept tags on for an average of 70 days, long enough to clear up a lot of the mystery of those lost years.
 [PDF]

-14. Scientists pulled off a great egg evacuation
+15. Scientists pulled off a great sea turtle egg evacuation.

 After the 2010 Deepwater Horizon oil spill in the Gulf of Mexico, scientists were concerned that sea turtles hatching on the Gulf beaches of Alabama and northern Florida would swim out into deadly oil.
 They launched a massive relocation effort, moving 28,000 eggs between June 25 and August 18 to Kennedy Space Center on Florida's east coast.
 (The eggs were shipped via FedEx.)
 The rescue succeeded; in July, August and September, 14,000 hatchlings—mostly loggerheads—were released into the Atlantic Ocean.

-15. Sea turtles are still threatened by poaching
+16. Sea turtles are still threatened by poaching.

-Plastic debris in the ocean represents a significant threat to sea turtles, with a recent study showing that leatherback and green sea turtles are at the greatest risk of becoming sick or dying from eating plastic.
-A 1993 study found plastic debris in the digestive tracts of 51 percent of loggerheads and necropsies of dead turtles have found some with their entire digestive tracts packed with pieces of plastic bags.
+Plastic debris in the ocean poses a significant threat to sea turtles, with a 2013 study showing that leatherback and green sea turtles are at the greatest risk of becoming sick or dying from eating plastic.
+A 1993 study found plastic debris in the digestive tracts of 51 percent of loggerheads, and necropsies of dead turtles have found some with their entire digestive tracts packed with pieces of plastic bags.